Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Introduction

-\item We propose a new anti-forensic generator that is able to synthesize forensic traces associated with real images while introducing no perceptible distortions into an attacked image.
-We show that our proposed generator achieves in a higher attack success rate and image quality than other existing {\ag}s.
+\item We propose a new generative anti-forensic attack that is able to fool CNN-based synthetic image detctors.
+Our attack operates by synthesizing forensic traces associated with real images while introducing no perceptible distortions into an attacked image.

 \item We propose an ensemble loss training strategy that enables our attack to achieve transferability in zero-knowledge scenarios.